 Witty, charming, and sexy as anything, Wilson Cruz has it all.
 However, he is more than your typical actor.
 Almost every role Wilson has taken on can be described as powerful, influential, and often trailblazing for the LGBTQ community.
-From being the first opening gay teen on prime time TV as Rickie Vasquez on My So-Called Life, to playing Angel in the Broadway Rent, and now being half of the first openly gay relationship in Star Trek.
+From being the first openly gay teen on prime time TV as Rickie Vasquez on My So-Called Life, to playing Angel in the Broadway Rent, and now being half of the first openly gay relationship in Star Trek.
 Unlike how Wilson grew up, he is making sure the LGBTQ community has a role model and presence they can look up to and relate to.
 Having this voice in mainstream media has woke people to the struggles of the LGBTQ community, helped families better understand each other, and given the youth of today a much safer environment to grow up in.

 Wilson does acknowledge that some communities need more help than others, which is why he also has been very active with the Latin LGBTQ communities, and was even the National Spokesperson for GLAAD.

 Please read further to learn more about this inspiring and joyous man, in Jejune’s exclusive interview with Wilson Cruz.

 Foreword by Kira Bucca, Editor in Chief of Jejune Magazine.

 I was born in Brooklyn, New York, but we were in Rialto, California, which is about 60 miles outside of LA, for most of my youth.

 I’m based in LA, but obviously, splitting my time between there and Toronto, these days.

 You have been quite the LGBTQ trailblazer over the years in media!
 When you went into acting, was this a goal of yours, or did you just fall into it?